Kestech87/azure-network-protocols/README.md

 <img src="https://i.imgur.com/9qSvP2I.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

   - Exit the SSH connection by typing ‘exit’ and pressing [Enter]
 </p>

 <p>

 Step 4 (Observe DHCP Traffic)

-11) Back in Wireshark, filter for SSH traffic only
+13) Back in Wireshark, filter for DHCP traffic only

-12) From your Windows 10 VM, “SSH into” your Ubuntu Virtual Machine (via its private      IP address)
+14) From your Windows 10 VM, attempt to issue your VM a new IP address from the command line (ipconfig /renew)

-  - Type commands (username, pwd, etc) into the linux SSH connection and observe SSH traffic spam in WireShark
+  - Observe the DHCP traffic appearing in WireShark

-  - Exit the SSH connection by typing ‘exit’ and pressing [Enter]

 </p>